fhnw-iot-5ibb1/fhnw-iot-project-corrado-elias/README.md

 Code for Raspi2 under ![Code Raspi2](./run2.py)
 Raspi2 service file: ![Raspi2 Service file](./run2.service)

+## WiFi

+Configure both Raspis to be connected to the same network.
+For low latency communication it is recommended to connect to the same access point.
+Use for instance wpa_supplicant.conf on both Raspis.

 ## Run Pi 1
 1. ssh pi@raspi1
 1. run `sudo systemctl enable run1.service && sudo systemctl start run1.service`